mpaulgreen/AI_Dev_blog/red-hat-ai-blog-post.md

-# Enhancing AI Developer Experience with Red Hat: A Practical Guide to InstructLab, RHEL AI, and OpenShift AI
+# Enhancing AI Developer Experience with Red Hat: A Practical Guide to InstructLab and RHEL AI

 In today's rapidly evolving technological landscape, artificial intelligence has become a cornerstone of innovation for enterprises across industries.
 However, developing, deploying, and managing AI applications at scale presents significant challenges that many organizations struggle to overcome.
 Red Hat's comprehensive AI portfolio—including InstructLab, Red Hat Enterprise Linux (RHEL) AI, and OpenShift AI—offers a powerful solution to these challenges, enabling a seamless developer experience while maintaining enterprise-grade reliability and security.